 - 1. What are the characteristics of a toy? - 2.
 What toys did your parents and grandparents play with? - 3.
-What were toys like at different times in the past? - 4.
-How can you tell if toys are old or new? - 5.
-What is the same and different about toys today? - 6.
-How can you create a toy museum?
+How can you tell if toys are old or new?

 To know that some objects were different in the past to how they are today.
 To describe old objects.